 This is important: if you’re trying to escape yourself, a bad habit, addiction or negative #currentsituation, moving to a new place will be the opposite of a quick fix.

 Moving is hard.
-It can exacerbates depression and anxiety, and your mindset won’t magically change because you wake up to birdsong and the aroma of sweet grass instead of sirens and exhaust.
+It can exacerbate depression and anxiety, and your mindset won’t magically change because you wake up to birdsong and the aroma of sweetgrass instead of sirens and exhaust.

-Though, if you are in a good place in life and moving for the right reasons, waking up to birds and sweet grass and animal tracks and snow-topped mountains is magical, not to mention evenings under the Milky Way, tasting apples at the local orchard, identifying bird calls at dusk, riding ATVs, shooting fireworks any old night and driving a farm truck to the dump.
+Though, if you are in a good place in life and moving for the right reasons, waking up to birds and sweetgrass and and snow-topped mountains and bear tracks in the mud is magical, not to mention evenings under the Milky Way, apple cider at the local orchard, identifying bird calls at dusk (the weirdest calls come from the neighbor’s pea fowl), riding ATVs, shooting fireworks any night of the week, and driving a farm truck to the dump.
 (If none of those things sound fun, stay in the city.)

-If you want to find out what we found out in our first year of country life, check out our Do/Don’t Listicle for Cityfolk Moving to the Country.
+Find out what we found out in our first year of country life: Do/Don’t Listicle for Cityfolk Moving to the Country.